History of penicillin: Developing industrial production

-On 17 August, Florey met with Alfred Newton Richards, the chairman of the Medical Research Committee of the Office of Scientific Research and Development, who promised his support.
+On 17 August, Florey met with Alfred Newton Richards, the chairman of the Committee for Medical Research (CMR) of the Office of Scientific Research and Development (OSRD), who promised his support.
 On 8 October, Richards held a meeting with representatives of four major pharmaceutical companies: Squibb, Merck, Pfizer and Lederle.
 Vannevar Bush, the director of OSRD was present, as was Thom, who represented the NRRL.
 Richards told them that antitrust laws would be suspended, allowing them to share information about penicillin.
 This was not legalized until 7 December 1943, and it covered only penicillin and no other drug.
+OSRD arranged with the War Production Board (WPB) for them to have priority for equipment for laboratories and pilot plants.

 Coghill made Andrew J. Moyer available to work on penicillin with Heatley, while Florey left to see if he could arrange for a pharmaceutical company to manufacture penicillin.
 As a first step to increasing yield, Moyer replaced sucrose in the growth media with lactose.
 An even larger increase occurred when Moyer added corn steep liquor, a byproduct of the corn industry that the NRRL routinely tried in the hope of finding more uses for it.
 The effect on penicillin was dramatic; Heatley and Moyer found that it increased the yield tenfold.

-At the Yale New Haven Hospital in March 1942, Anne Sheafe Miller, the wife of Yale University's athletics director, Ogden D. Miller, was losing a battle against streptococcal septicaemia contracted after a miscarriage.
-But her doctor, John Bumstead, was also treating John Fulton at the time.
+At the Yale New Haven Hospital in March 1942, Anne Sheafe Miller, the wife of Yale University's athletics director, Ogden D. Miller, was succumbing to a streptococcal septicaemia contracted after a miscarriage.
+Her doctor, John Bumstead, was also treating John Fulton for an infection at the time.
 He knew that Fulton knew Florey, and that Florey's children were staying with him.
 He went to Fulton to plead for some penicillin.
 Florey had returned to the UK, but Heatley was still in the United States, working with Merck.
 A phone call to Richards released 5.5 grams of penicillin earmarked for a clinical trial, which was despatched from Washington, D. C., by air.
 The effect was dramatic; within 48 hours her 106 F fever had abated and she was eating again.
-Her blood culture count had dropped 100 to 150 bacteria colonies per millilitre to just one.
-Bumstead suggested reducing the penicillin dose from 200 milligrams; Heatley told him not to.
-Heatley subsequently came to New Haven, where he collected her urine; about 3 grams of penicillin was recovered.
+Her blood culture count had dropped from 100 to 150 bacteria colonies per millilitre to just one.
+Bumstead suggested reducing the penicillin dose from 200 milligrams; Heatley warned him not to.
+Heatley subsequently came to New Haven, where he collected her urine; about 3 grams of penicillin were recovered.
 Miller made a full recovery, and lived until 1999.